Have the freshest free hiking tips sent to you each month!

 They need a bit of extra attention as they recover from their exertion, so be sure that you:

-It's a "good" sore, right?
-It reminds you of the great hike you were on!
+Just remember, it's a good sore, because it reminds you of the great hike you just completed!

 Shin splints is the name given to pain located on the front of the leg, along the big leg bone (tibia) you can feel quite easily because there's not a lot of "meat" (muscle) on that part of the bone.